National add-on study on mode effects

 in PISA 2018

 PISA 2015 included an important change for the test students: the switch from paper- to computer-based testing.
 It took advantage of the far greater possibilities for designing tests and exercises unlocked by computers.
-However, this also raised many questions on the comparability of the two test forms, which will be scrutinised more closely as part of a national add-on study for PISA 2018.
+However, this also raised many questions on the comparability of the two test forms, which will be scrutinized more closely as part of a national add-on study for PISA 2018.